 Miguel A. Martínez

-I am mostly focused on the analysis of urban movements and activism.
+My research mostly focuses on the analysis of urban movements and activism.
 In addition, I am interested in participatory processes about urban planning.
 Other topics under the umbrella of urban sociology and urban politics, such as housing policies, socio-spatial segregation, use of public spaces, sustainable mobility, local governance and gentrification, are part of my research work as well.
-More broadly, social movements, political sociology and qualitative methods, too.
+More broadly: social movements, political sociology and qualitative methods.

-Keywords: social movements urban studies urban sociology urban politics
+Keywords: social movements urban studies housing urban sociology

 My first interests focused on Participatory-Action-Research methods and processes.
 These were applied to the study of citizen participation in urban planning and urban movements, which nurtured my PhD dissertation in 2000.
 Afterwards, I held teaching positions in different universities of Spain, Portugal and Hong Kong.
 In parallel to my academic career I also worked professionally at the Municipal Housing Department in Vigo (2000-2002) and occasionally as a consultant as a sociologist in several urban plans across Spain.
 Other topics I have covered in my research are urban sustainability, segregation, housing, density, globalisation, mobility and governance.
-These concerns were developed in different cities (mainly Porto, Vigo, Madrid and Hong Kong, but also during short stays in Medellin, Chicago, Beijing, Berlin, Amsterdam, Buenos Aires, etc.).
+These concerns were developed in different cities (mainly Porto, Vigo, Madrid and Hong Kong, but also during short stays in Medellin, Chicago, Beijing, Berlin, Amsterdam, Buenos Aires, Belo Horizonte, etc.).
 In addition I have participated quite often in various social movements.
-This led me to focus, in particular, on the squatters’ movement over the last decades and to launch the activist-research network SqEK (Squatting Europe Kollective) in 2009.
 From 2011 I widened my critical approach with the study of anti-neoliberal, pro-democracy and pro-commons movements such as the 15M / Indignados in Spain and the Umbrella Movement in Hong Kong.